Coffee Shops Guide

 Frequently Asked Questions

-Do customers need to download an app?
+Do customers need to download an app for Regulr?

 Is Regulr worth it for a single-location coffee shop?